Skip to main content

 Robots metatag settings

 The robots meta tag tells search engines which pages you want indexed and how.
-In this article I'll tell you what options there are within Joomla and how to use this option.
+In this article, I will tell you what options there are within Joomla and how to use this option.

 Where can you set the robots meta tag?